 To become a mechanical engineer, knowledge of Mathematics, Physics and Applied Engineering is a must.
 A sound knowledge of these subjects along with required skills collectively makes a good mechanical engineer.

 Also Read: What does a software engineer do?

 Mechanical engineering is one of the broadest engineering fields.
 It deals with the design, development, installation, operation and maintenance of anything that has moving parts.
 Because of this, you will find a number of relevant opportunities in a range of sectors under this umbrella.
 You can explore and choose profiles of your interest.

 With a wide range of opportunities from different sectors, here is a list of top employment opportunities for a mechanical engineer:

-To become a qualified mechanical engineer, you need to score excellent marks in the entrance exams and get into a reputed engineering college.
+To become a qualified mechanical engineer, you need to score excellent marks in the entrance exams after 12th and get into a reputed engineering college.

 |JEE Main||JEE Advanced|